Andrzej Sapkowski: Early life

-He was born on 21 June 1948 in Łódź, in central Poland.
+Sapkowski was born on 21 June 1948 in Łódź, in central Poland.
 His father served in the Polish People's Army and participated in the Battle of Berlin.
 After the end of World War II, his parents lived near Nowa Sól before settling in Łódź.
 He attended the Bolesław Prus High School No. 21.
 He also studied economics at the University of Łódź, and before turning to writing, he had worked as a senior sales representative for a foreign trade company.
 He started his literary career as a translator, in particular, of science fiction.
 Among the first works translated by him was The Words of Guru by Cyril M. Kornbluth.

 Career

 Major works

-He says he wrote his first short story, "The Witcher" (1986), ("Wiedźmin", also translated "The Hexer" or "Spellmaker"), on a whim, in order to enter a contest by Polish science fiction and fantasy magazine Fantastyka.
+Sapkowski says he wrote his first short story, "The Witcher" (1986), ("Wiedźmin", also translated "The Hexer" or "Spellmaker"), on a whim, in order to enter a contest by Polish science fiction and fantasy magazine Fantastyka.
 In an interview, he said that being a businessman at the time and thus familiar with marketing, he knew how to sell, and indeed, he won third prize.
 The story was published in Fantastyka in 1986 and was enormously successful both with readers and critics.
 Sapkowski has created a cycle of tales based on the world of "The Witcher", comprising three collections of short stories and eight novels.
 This cycle and his other works have made him one of the best-known fantasy authors in Poland in the 1990s.

 The main character of "The Witcher" is Geralt of Rivia, trained as a monster hunter since childhood.
 Geralt exists in a morally ambiguous universe, yet manages to maintain his own coherent code of ethics.
 At the same time cynical and noble, Geralt has been compared to Raymond Chandler's signature character Philip Marlowe.
 The world in which these adventures take place is heavily influenced by Slavic mythology.

 In her review of Blood of Elves, Alice Wybrew of Total Sci-Fi writes that "Moving effortlessly between moments of wrought emotion and staggeringly effective action, to lengthy periods of political discussion and war stratagems, Sapkowski addresses every aspect of a good fantasy novel eloquently and with ease.
 His style reads as easily as David Gemmel, but hits harder and deeper than his late fantasy comrade.
 Creating a world that is both familiar and comfortable, it is through his inventive use of character manipulation that he generates a new and realistic experience".
 Alex Jay of Polygon further observes that within Sapkowski's fantasy tales, "there are parallels to the complicated history of ethnic strife and resistance to oppression in Central and Eastern Europe".
 The depictions of the disputes between nonhumans and humans "echo real-world disputes over territory and citizenship that draw dividing lines according to race, nationality, or ethnicity".